 Andrew Taylor, Director at Net Lawman

 It’s important to understand all parties involved and keep the facts straight.
-Use a highlighter when going through notes – different colours for different concepts that should be remembered ideally.
+Use a highlighter when going through notes – different colors for different concepts that should be remembered ideally.
 These key organizational skills are important, certainly.

 Furthermore, I suggest fragmenting the case into small plots so that they can be understood exactly for what they are.
-Often there are cases within a case that you need to keep separated in order to understand the real story.
+Often, there are cases within a case that you need to keep separated in order to understand the real story.

 2. Technique for Reading and Summarizing Legal Cases